|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 On May 31, 1943 this Beaufighter was piloted by P/O A. M. Shorter and participated in a low level attack over Langgoer Airfield.
 During the mission, Observer FSgt A. J. McMurchie took a low level photo over the airfield of a parked A6M2 Zero and Beaufighter.

-On August 21, 1943 one of seven took off on a Taberfane Seaplane Base.
-During the attack, Beaufighter A19-63 and Beaufighter A19-47 made a converging attack, diving from 2500 feet on a biplane type floatplane which had just become airborne.
+On August 21, 1943 took off piloted by F/O Vivian Charles Leithhead as one of seven Beaufighters on a strike mission against Taberfane Seaplane Base in the Aru Islands (Aroe).
+During the attack, Beaufighter A19-63 and Beaufighter A19-47 made a converging attack, diving from 2,500' on a biplane type floatplane (F1M2 Pete) which had just become airborne.
 The starboard wing of A19-63 collided with the port wing of A19-47.
-Both wings broke off and engines caught fire, with both aircraft crashing into the sea in flames approximately 3,000 - 4,000 feet from Taberfane village.
+Both wings broke off and engines caught fire, with both aircraft crashing into the sea in flames approximately 3,000' to 4,000' off Taberfane.
+When this aircraft failed to return it was officially listed as Missing In Action (MIA).

 "No definite news either of these aircraft - Native report that Australian aircraft crashed into bay at Taberfane date unknown may refer to [these] aircraft."